link-daniel/link.github.io/index.md

 [Reflexivity in Financial Markets](https://link.com.de/reflexivity)
 <br>
-An Alternative Theory of How Markets Work
+An alternative theory of how markets work